csc-training/csc-env-eff/part-2/installing/python.md

    ```

    ☝🏻 If `pip uninstall` reports the package is "not installed" but
-   `python -c "import coverage"` still works, `PYTHONUSERBASE` was changed after
+   `python -c "import coverage"` still works, `PYTHONUSERBASE` points somewhere
-   the install.
-Open a fresh login shell to restore the module's default value,
+   other than where the package was installed.
+Set it back to the value used at
-   then uninstall — reloading the module does not restore it, and `unset` is not
+   install time (or open a fresh login shell for the module default), then
-   reliable.
+   uninstall.

 ‼️ Note, if the package you installed also contains executable files, i.e. a
 command-line interface, these commands may not work as is!
 This is because the